Ironside History, Family Crest & Coats of Arms

-Anglo-Saxon origin.
+Ironside is a name of Anglo-Saxon origin.
 It was a name given to a person who because of his physical characteristics and strength was referred to as iron-side.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Ironside family

 The surname Ironside was first found in Durham where the best-known bearer of this nickname was Edmund II (died 1016), better known as Edmund Ironside, King of England from 23 April to 30 November 1016.
 He was not expected to be king, but his two older brothers had died, making him the oldest male heir.

 He earned his nickname "Ironside" because of his valour in resisting the Danish invasion led by Cnut the Great.
 Björn Ironside was a legendary king of Sweden who lived sometime in the 9th century.